scrapy-plugins/scrapy-snowflake-stage-exporter/README.md

 - `connection_kwargs` - any additional parameters to `snowflake.connector.connect`.
 - `table_path` - table path to use.
     - If you specify database / database schema in `connection_kwargs` you won't need to specify them in the table path.
     - The path can include template variables which are expanded when you feed an item to exporter.
-By default only `item` variable is passed (e.g. `'MY_DB.PUBLIC.TABLE_{item[entity_type]}'` here it's assumed all of your items have "entity_type" field).
+By default only `item` variable is passed (e.g. `"MY_DB.PUBLIC.TABLE_{item[entity_type]}"` here it's assumed all of your items have "entity_type" field).
     - Any additional variables you can pass yourself as keyword arguments when calling `exporter.export_item()`.
     - Additionally in Scrapy integration the following fields are passed:
         - `spider` - spider instance.